Free Legal Support for Human Trafficking Survivors

 How to access the program

-Survivors and parents/guardians of those who are at-risk of being trafficked can speak with a trained advisor, using Ontario’s dedicated confidential Human Trafficking Helpline.
+Survivors and parents/guardians of those who are at-risk of being trafficked can speak with a trained advisor, using the Canadian Human Trafficking Hotline.

 Those who are interested in free legal advice to get a human trafficking restraining order will be referred to a lawyer Monday to Friday, 8:30 a.m. to 5:30 p.m.